-Is your baby old enough to make the leap to a sippy cup, but still seems determined to breastfeed forever?
-Are you wondering if you’ll ever have your breasts back to yourself?
+Is your baby old enough for a sippy cup but seems determined to breastfeed forever?

 It may seem like an insurmountable obstacle when your baby is so stuck on breastfeeding.
-But that also means congratulations are in order — you did a great job at breastfeeding.
-So great, in fact, that now the weaning may be more difficult than you anticipated.
+But that also means congratulations are in order — you did a great job breastfeeding.
+So great that now weaning may be more difficult than you anticipated.

 Every child is ready for sippy cups at different stages.
-Some are early learners and are ready as soon as when they are 6 months old.
+Some are early learners and are ready as early as 6 months old.
 Others don’t show any signs of interest until they are 1 year old.

-But if they aren’t attempting to use a sippy cup and their first birthday is approaching, you need to move things along.
-The American Dental Association says children should be using sippy cups by age 1 to prevent tooth decay (source).
+But if they aren’t attempting to use a sippy cup and their first birthday is approaching, you should try to move things along.
+The American Dental Association says children should no longer use bottles after 12 months of age to prevent tooth decay (1).

 Before you start the weaning process, there are a few things you should keep in mind:

-- Buy a breast-like sippy cup: Your baby is used to your soft breast as his primary feeding device so going to a hard-feeling sippy cup isn’t going to work too well.
-It’ll be a big adjustment.
-Look for one that is more breastlike, like the Philips Avent My Easy Sippy Cup.
+- Buy a breast-like sippy cup: When you introduce a sippy cup to your breastfed baby, remember, they are used to the soft feel of your breasts.
+Switching to a hard-feeling sippy cup can be a big adjustment.
+Look for a cup with a breast-like feel, like the Philips Avent My Easy Sippy Cup.

-- Try not to lose your patience: Your baby is winging it as it goes, just like you are with a bunch of this mothering stuff.
+- Try not to lose patience: Your baby is learning on the job, just like you are with this mothering stuff.
 You’ll both learn together, and you’ll get there eventually.
-So try not to sweat the small setbacks or the occasional temper tantrum.
+Try not to sweat the small setbacks or the occasional temper tantrum.

-When you try to wean your baby off the breast in favor of a sippy cup, you have two main options:
+When you introduce a sippy cup to your breastfed baby, you have two main options:

-- The weaning method: If you don’t want every night to turn into a waking nightmare for you, you can gradually cut back on the breastfeeding sessions or offer them at bedtime only.
-That will help you both get some sleep and it will give your baby a chance to adjust to the new method of feeding at a slower and perhaps more comfortable pace.
+- The weaning method: If you don’t want every night to turn into a waking nightmare, you can gradually cut back on the breastfeeding sessions or offer them at bedtime only.
+That will help you both get some sleep.
+It also gives your baby a chance to adjust to the new feeding method at a slower and perhaps more comfortable pace.

-Unless your baby has older brothers or sisters it watches very carefully or it has been eyeing your cup for some time, it may not have any interest in drinking from a cup.
+Unless your child has older siblings they observe, or they’ve been eyeing your cup for some time, your baby may not be interested in drinking from a cup.
 Here are some steps you can take to get your child through this milestone.

 1. Decide Which Method You’ll Use

 If you’re going cold turkey, you need to be firm and not give in.
-It can be difficult when they’re crying.
-And if you’re up for a big promotion at work or you have a huge project you have to complete, going cold turkey might not be the best method for you.
+It can be difficult when your child is crying.
+And if you need your sleep, going cold turkey might not be the best method for you.

-Even if you decide to make the move gradually and still give your baby the breast at bedtime, you still need resolve.
-If you give in to your child’s demands for a noontime breastfeeding session when you’re only trying to give the breast to them at night, you’ll just confuse your child.
+Even if you decide to make the move gradually and only breastfeed your baby at bedtime, you still need resolve.
+If you continue giving in to your child’s demands for a noontime breastfeeding session, you’ll confuse your child.

-2. Teach Your Child How to Use a Cup
+2. Teach Your Child To Use a Cup

 The first time you hand them the sippy cup, you may have to show them what to do with it.
-If it has handles, show your child how to correctly hold them.
-If it doesn’t have handles, just put their hands around the round cup base.
-Try to show them they need to use two hands to hold it.
+If it has handles, show your child how to hold them correctly.
+If it doesn’t have handles, put their hands around the cup base.
+Show them they need to use two hands to hold it.

 Then aim the spout of the cup toward their mouth if they don’t seem to know what to do with it.
-Once they taste the breast milk coming out of the spout, they should become more interested in the cup.
+Once they taste the breast milk, they should become more interested in the cup.

-If it becomes a struggle to even make it to this point or if you’re using a cup that requires active sucking before any liquid is released, you might have to dip the tip of the spout in breast milk and rub it on your baby’s lips (source).
+It can be a struggle even to make it to this point, especially if you’re using a cup that requires active sucking.
+In this case, you might have to dip the tip of the spout in breast milk and rub it on your baby’s lips.
 That might be enough to spur them on to investigate further.

-Although it’s fine to help them get used to their new cup, when they show any signs of wanting to try it independently, get out of the picture instantly.
-You don’t want to mess up their interest by hovering around them too much or trying to micromanage how they use their new cup.
+Although it’s fine to help your child get used to their new cup, get out of the picture instantly when they show any signs of wanting to try it independently.
+You don’t want to mess up their interest by hovering too much.

-Letting your child roam around while drinking from their sippy cup is a bad idea.
-If they fall while walking, that sippy cup can jab their teeth or the roof of the mouth.
-Even if they’re using a soft spout, it will still hurt and it might dull their enthusiasm for using their cup.
+Letting a child roam around while drinking from their sippy cup is a bad idea.
+If they fall while walking, it could jab their teeth or the roof of the mouth.
+Even if they’re using a soft spout, it will still hurt and might dull their enthusiasm for using their cup.

 Plus, you should never let your baby fall asleep while drinking from their sippy cup because it can cause cavities.